how to measure sleep duration: test_duration_w_hours_and_minutes¶

 the

-function returns a number and the test expects a string.
+durationfunction returns a number and the test expects a string.
 I change it to match the expectationdef duration(wake_time=None, sleep_time=None): difference_hours = ( get_hour(wake_time) - get_hour(sleep_time) ) return f'{difference_hours:02}:00'

 then make a copy of

-def test_duration_w_hours_and_minutes(self): sleep_time = random_timestamp() wake_time = random_timestamp() difference_hours = ( int(wake_time.split(':')[0]) - int(sleep_time.split(':')[0]) ) difference_minutes = ( int(wake_time.split(':')[1]) - int(sleep_time.split(':')[1]) )
+difference_hoursin the test, change the name, and change0to1on each line to get the difference between the minutes ofwake_timeandsleep_timedef test_duration_w_hours_and_minutes(self): sleep_time = random_timestamp() wake_time = random_timestamp() difference_hours = ( int(wake_time.split(':')[0]) - int(sleep_time.split(':')[0]) ) difference_minutes = ( int(wake_time.split(':')[1]) - int(sleep_time.split(':')[1]) )

 I also add

-to the expectationself.assertEqual( sleep_duration.duration( wake_time=wake_time, sleep_time=sleep_time ), ( f'{difference_hours:02}:' f'{difference_minutes:02}' ) )
+difference_minutesto the expectationself.assertEqual( src.sleep_duration.duration( wake_time=wake_time, sleep_time=sleep_time ), ( f'{difference_hours:02}:' f'{difference_minutes:02}' ) )

 and change the

-for the minutesdef random_timestamp(): return ( f'{random.randint(0,23):02}:' f'{random.randint(0,59):02}' )
+random_timestampfunction to have random numbers from0up to and including59for the minutesdef random_timestamp(): return ( f'{random.randint(0,23):02}:' f'{random.randint(0,59):02}' )

 I get random success when

-for the minutes and AssertionError when it does notAssertionError: '-18:00' != '-18:44' AssertionError: '05:00' != '05:-16' AssertionError: '-2:00' != '-2:-26' AssertionError: '16:00' != '16:-25'
+random_timestampreturns00for the minutes and AssertionError when it does notAssertionError: '-18:00' != '-18:44' AssertionError: '05:00' != '05:-16' AssertionError: '-2:00' != '-2:-26' AssertionError: '16:00' != '16:-25'

 the

-green: make it pass¶
+GREEN: make it pass¶

 I make a copy of

-, change the name, then add it to the return statementdef duration(wake_time=None, sleep_time=None): difference_hours = ( get_hour(wake_time) - get_hour(sleep_time) ) difference_minutes = ( get_hour(wake_time) - get_hour(sleep_time) ) return ( f'{difference_hours:02}:' f'{difference_minutes:02}' )
+difference_hoursinduration, change the name, then add it to the return statementdef duration(wake_time=None, sleep_time=None): difference_hours = ( get_hour(wake_time) - get_hour(sleep_time) ) difference_minutes = ( get_hour(wake_time) - get_hour(sleep_time) ) return ( f'{difference_hours:02}:' f'{difference_minutes:02}' )

 the terminal shows AssertionError